alex35469/Traffic-Analysis-on-wearables/Attack/README.md

 note: This might take some time.

-Please, also create a plots folder in the Attack folder if it does not exist yet.
+Please, also create a folder named `plots` in this directory if it does not exist yet.
 All plots will go in this folder when launching scripts.

 ## Reproducibilty